jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 ```
     `_constructor_.prototype`
 ```
-then I suspect ecmarkdown will up-convert that to
+then I believe ecmarkdown would up-convert that to
 ```
     <code>_constructor_.prototype</code>
 ```
 not recognizing the embedded variable.

-Despite that suspicion, I've done the naive down-conversion, because it's easiest and this is just a first draft.
-But I made a list of the various cases:
+Consequently, I didn't do any down-conversion in the following cases:

     4.3.5 / note
     <code><i>constructor</i>.prototype</code>